-A few days ago my husband and I set out on an adventure.
-We took our dinghy from New Providence Island to Andros… an island I had never been to but was excited to see.
+One day a friend and I set out on an adventure.
+We took a small boat from New Providence Island to Andros… an island I had never been to but was excited to see.

 Here’s what happened: